tiagurb/Module2Project/readme.md

 ## What is Dentinho?

-Dentinho is a tipical Madeiras's dish that comes along with a drink that you ask on a Bar.
+Dentinho is a tipical Madeiras's free dish that comes along with a drink that you ask on a Bar.
 This is a tipical Maderia's tradition, and eaxch Bar will have a diferent Dentinho.
-On our website you will be able to clasify each Dentinho (as a user/ client), and add new Dentinhos, edit and delete(as a Bar owner)
+On our website you will be able to classify each Dentinho (as a user/ client), and add new Dentinhos, edit and delete(as a Bar owner)

 ## What will be on our site?